arve0/master/thesis_web.md

 # Discussion
 To evaluate the methods described in the previous chapter, this chapter will take up aspects that that lead to the developed methods.
-Where applicable, pros and cons will be listed and possible alternatives discussed.
+Where applicable, possible alternatives are also discussed.

-The topics discussed are similar to the steps in the method:
+Not all topics from the methods chapter are discussed, as some aspects are beyond the scope of this project.
+The topics discussed are:

 - Scanning
 - Rotation
 - Stitching
 - Communicating with microscope
+- Adjusting the specimen plane
+- SHG images

 ## Scanning